 3. Where do organizational missions originate?
-How does an organizational mission change as the organization grows and matures?
-What types of changes are likely to take place in the mission statement?
+How do you explain the evolution of organizational missions as the organization grows and matures?
+If mission statements are "relatively enduring," how often should they be changed?

 Mission statements originate in the purpose of the organization.
 Organizations are created to accomplish specific things - to make profits, to serve humanity, to heal the sick, and so on.
 This purpose, as specified in the charter or by the founder, provides the basis for the mission.
 As organizations grow and develop, their purposes become more diversified and complex.
 The same is true of their customers/clients, services, geographic domain, and so on.
 The mission must be constantly reevaluated and reaffirmed to ensure these changes are considered.
 Changes in mission do not occur frequently but can take place relative to any or all aspects of the organizational purpose.
+New technologies, demographic trends, and so on might be very good reasons to rethink the mission of an organization.

-4. Indicate two ways in which an organizational vision is different from other types of organizational goals.
+4. Indicate two ways in which an organizational vision is different from other types of directional strategies.

 Vision is an intangible expression of hope.
 It is a superordinate goal that describes what the organization will be like when it is fulfilling its purpose.
-Visions, unlike organizational goals, should be inspiring, not just quantitative goals to be achieved in the next performance period.
+Visions, unlike directional strategies, should be inspiring, not just quantitative goals to be achieved in the next performance period.
 Vision is acquired from an appreciation of the history of the organization, a perception of the opportunities present in the environment, and an understanding of the capacity of the organization to capitalize on these opportunities.